How Important is Obedience Footwork?

 Body language provides dogs with a lot of information.
 In traditional heelwork, with the dog on the handler’s left side, it is a common method to teach the dog that stepping off with the left foot means the handler wants the dog to move forward, while stepping off with the right foot means that the dog should stay.

-The footwork seen in competitive dog training is not as commonly emphasized for pet training.
+The precision of competition footwork is not as commonly emphasized for pet training.
+Should it be?

-One significant change I want to emphasize is the importance of training dogs to heel on both sides.
 If you plan to teach your dog a formal heel, where your dog walks at your side looking up at you, it is now more common to train both a right and left-side heel using two separate cues.
-Modern training has shown how many things dogs are capable of.
-Training a right-side heel will not diminish your left-side heel.
+Training a right-side heel does not need to diminish your left-side heel.
 It is helpful to train both sides to keep the dog balanced.
-When training for both heel positions, you should move forward with the foot nearest to the dog and use the furthest foot for the stay, regardless of which side the dog is on.
+When training for both heel positions, you should plan your footwork.
+For example, you could move forward with the foot nearest to the dog and use the furthest foot for the stay, regardless of which side the dog is on.

 Did you know: the reason dogs traditionally heeled on the handler’s left dates back to when men carried swords?
 The stronger, right hand was often the hand that would be free, so the dog would be at the handler’s left.

-Obedience footwork is in my “Keep” category!
 Consistent, clear communication is important, and if you take the time to learn footwork and notice your movements, chances are you are training with more clarity than average.
-Not that obedience footwork is a must.
-You can also train your dog without ever thinking about where your feet land.
+Sure, you can successfully train without consistency in your footwork, but being consistent might just be the key to reaching your goals.

 For competitive handlers, please take the time to learn the footwork for your sport, whether it is agility or obedience, to find out what works for you and your dog.
 For those training their pet dogs, it is worth paying attention to your footwork for the more formal heelwork, too.
 If you don’t train your dog to heel, but focus on a polite leash walk, don’t worry too much about the footwork.